Spineless Yucca (Yucca gigantea) Indoor Care and Common Problems with Solutions

 Spineless Yucca (Yucca gigantea) has few problems.
 Most problems are caused by improper care.
 The problems include plant death, leaf spots and diseases.
 Read on for more on these problems, their remedies and solutions.

-Take the Blue-stem Yucca out of its pot and treat it appropriately for root-rot.
-Thereafter, ensure the pot has a drainage hole to prevent the soil from getting soggy and reduce watering in the cold season.
+Plant death in Spineless Yucca is an indication of root-rot which is brought about by soggy soil.
+Remove the plant from its pot and treat it for the disease.
+Thereafter, ensure that the pot has a drainage hole to prevent the soil from getting soggy and reduce watering in the cold season.
+Learn how to treat root-rot in houseplants.

 Brown, moist leaf spots